How to Stop APD Debt Collection Calls and End Harassment

 - Using profane, abusive, or threatening language

-- Threatening violence or legal action they don’t intend to take
+- Threatening violence or legal action that they don’t intend to take

 - Misrepresenting the debt amount or claiming to be government officials